rhaiscript/book/src/plugins/index.md

 {{#include ../links.md}}

 Rhai contains a robust _plugin_ system that greatly simplifies registration of custom functionality.

 Instead of using the complicated `Engine::register_XXX` or [`Module`] API to register Rust functions, a _plugin_ simplifies the work of creating and registering new functionality in an [`Engine`].

 Plugins are processed via a set of procedural macros under the `rhai::plugin` module.
-These allow registering Rust functions directly in the Engine, or adding Rust modules as packages.
+These allow registering Rust functions directly in the [`Engine`], or adding Rust modules as [packages].

 There are two types of plugins: